crypto226/AgroSmart/README.md

 5.Access the Application

-Open your web browser and go to http://127.0.0.1:5000/ to access the recommendation interface.
+Open your web browser and go to http://127.0.0.1:5000/ to access the moddel.

 Usage: